Second Sudanese Civil War: Later operations and peace agreement of 2005

 The status of three central and eastern provinces was a point of contention in the negotiations.

 According to the SPLA, about 2 million people had died in southern Sudan alone due to the war.

+Marking the twentieth anniversary of the agreement in January 2025, the governments of Norway, the United Kingdom, Germany, Canada, the Netherlands and the United States issued a joint statement saying the CPA's promise of lasting peace had "gone unfulfilled", pointing to South Sudan's continued instability, repeatedly postponed elections and ongoing humanitarian crisis.

 Impact

 Economy

 The Second Sudanese Civil War destroyed many sectors of economic activity.
 The sector with the most damage was the agriculture sector.
 The conflict forced many farmers to escape the violence and abandon their farmland.
 Agriculture projects that were meant to improve cultivation methods, some that were funded by the United Nations, were terminated because they were destroyed or people stopped working; such projects include a pump-irrigation system.
 Additionally, the "animal wealth" of the farmers significantly decreased.
 Over six million cows, two million sheep, and one million goats were killed during the war.

 A different sector that was affected by the conflict was the industrial sector, which consists of manufacturing and processing.
 Manufacturing facilities were unable to produce essential materials, including soap, textiles, sugar, and processed foods.
 Processed-foods facilities include the preservation of foods, such as canning fruits and vegetables, and vegetable oil production.

 Poverty continued to climb and significantly impacted people in rural areas.
 The destroyed agriculture sector was the primary source of income for about 8 out of 10 households.
 Living in a rural region is also associated with a lower quality of life because residents lack access to basic services and economic opportunities and job opportunities.